syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **1.** Create a simple Blazor Grid by following the [Getting Started](https://blazor.syncfusion.com/documentation/datagrid/getting-started-with-web-app) documentation link.

-**2.** Map the hosted API's URL link `https://localhost:xxxx/api/Grid` to the Grid in **Index.razor** by using the [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource) property or by using [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) component.
+**2.** Map the hosted API's URL link `https://localhost:xxxx/api/Grid` to the Grid in **Index.razor** by using the [SfDataManager's](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) [Url](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Url) property.
 To interact with remote data source, provide the endpoint **Url**.

+**3.** The SfDataManager offers mulitple adaptor options to connect with remote datasource based on API services.
+Below demonstrated is the URLAdaptor where API services is configured to return the resuting data in `Result` and `Count` format.

-**3.** The `UrlAdaptor` acts as the base adaptor for interacting with remote data services.
+**4.** The `UrlAdaptor` acts as the base adaptor for interacting with remote data services.
 Most of the built-in adaptors are derived from the `UrlAdaptor`.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor"%}